Quantifying Bell: the Resource Theory of Nonclassicality of Common-Cause Boxes: Motivating our approach and contrasting it with alternatives

 In recent years, a third attitude toward Bell's theorem---inspired by the framework of causal inference~\cite{Pearl2009}---has been gaining in popularity.
 In this approach, the assumptions that go into the derivation of Bell inequalities are~\cite{Wood2015}: Reichenbach's principle (that correlations need to be explained causally), the framework of classical causal modelling, and the principle of no fine-tuning (that statistical independences should not be explained by fine-tuning of the values of parameters in the causal model).
 Here, a violation of a Bell inequality does not lead to the traditional dilemma between realism and locality, but rather attests to the impossibility of providing a non-fine-tuned explanation of the experiment within the framework of classical causal models.
 This attitude implies the possibility of a new option for what assumption to give up in the face of such a violation.
 Specifically, the new possibility being contemplated is that one can hold fast to Reichenbach's principle and the principle of no fine-tuning---and hence to the possibility of achieving satisfactory causal explanations of correlations---by replacing the framework of classical causal models with an intrinsically nonclassical generalization thereof.

 As is shown in Ref.~\cite{Wood2015}, because the correlations in a Bell experiment do not provide a means of sending superluminal signals between the wings, the only causal structure that is a candidate for explaining these correlations without fine-tuning is one wherein there is a purely common-cause relation between the wings, that is, one which admits no causal influences between the wings.
-Therefore, the new approach to achieving a causal explanation of Bell inequality violations is one that posits a common cause mechanism but replaces the usual formalism for causal models with one which allows for more general possibilities on how to represent its components~\cite{Allenetal}\footnote{Specifically, in the proposal of Ref.~\cite{Allenetal}, reversible deterministic causal dependences are represented by unitaries rather than bijective functions, and lack of knowledge is represented by density operators rather than by classical probability distributions.}.
-We refer to this attitude as the \term{causal modelling paradigm}.
+Therefore, the new approach to achieving a causal explanation of Bell inequality violations is one that posits a common cause mechanism but replaces the usual formalism for causal models with one which allows for more general possibilities on how to represent its components~\cite{Allenetal}.\footnote{For instance, for the notion of a quantum causal model proposed in Ref.~\cite{Allenetal}, reversible deterministic causal dependencies are represented by unitaries rather than bijective functions, and lack of knowledge is represented by density operators rather than by classical probability distributions.} We refer to this attitude as the \term{causal modelling paradigm}.

 The causal modelling paradigm implies not only a novel attitude towards Bell's theorem, but also a change in how one conceives of the resource that powers the information-theoretic applications of Bell-inequality violations.
 The resource is not taken to be some abstract notion of distance from the set of Bell-inequality-satisfying correlations within the space of all nonsignalling correlations, as advocates of the strictly operational paradigm seem to favour, nor to consist of the strength of superluminal causal influences, as advocates of the superluminal causation paradigm would presumably have it.
 Rather, we take the resource to be the {\em nonclassicality} required by any generalized causal model which can explain the Bell inequality violations without fine-tuning.